puppeteer/puppeteer/CONTRIBUTING.md

 - if adding a dependency, it should be well-maintained and trustworthy

 A barrier for introducing new installation dependencies is especially high:
-- **do not add** installation dependency unless it's critical to project success
+- **Do not add** installation dependency unless it's critical to project success

 ## Writing Tests